Time-dependent black hole lensing from ringdown quasinormal mode: Conclusion

 The imaging layer built on the observer tetrad of Eq. \eqref{8} renders all diagnostics gauge-safe at \(\mathcal{O}(\varepsilon)\).
 In the weak field, the centroid \(\boldsymbol{\theta}_c(t_o)\) follows Eq. \eqref{30} and provides a clean harmonic signature.
 In the strong field, the hierarchy of relativistic images \(\theta_n(t_o)\) in Eq. \eqref{41} and the photon-ring radius \(\theta_{\mathrm{ring}}(t_o)\) in Eq. \eqref{47} exhibit coherent, frequency-resolved modulations.
 The logarithmic spacing \(q(t_o)\) in Eq. \eqref{48} and the inter-image delays in Eq. \eqref{46} trace the same near-photon-sphere kernel that controls the modulation of \(b_c(t_o)\) via Eq. \eqref{37}.
 The matching procedure of Sec. \ref{subsec5.1}, summarized by Eq. \eqref{53}, makes the continuity across regimes explicit: the residue that governs the photon-ring modulation and the coefficient that governs spacing variations are encoded in the near-critical expansion of the very \(1/b\) amplitude that drives the centroid wobble.
 For a global, quasi-normal oscillation on a black-hole background, the leading Born imprint scales as $1/b$; for localized radiative sources, near-zone terms dominate and yield net $b^{-3}$ scaling after intermediate-wave zone cancellations.

-Several extensions suggest themselves while preserving the purely theoretical character of this work.
-First, one may include additional even-parity multipoles or odd-parity counterparts within the same Born kernel; the algebra expands, but the logic remains the same as in Eqs. \eqref{22}, \eqref{28}, and \eqref{36} remains unchanged.
-Second, although we have focused on Schwarzschild, the strategy is designed to be ported to slowly rotating backgrounds by treating spin as a controlled perturbation; the essential step is to replace the Zerilli sector with its Teukolsky analogue while keeping the observer-plane definitions fixed.
-For spin, the same kernel applies once the metric is reconstructed from Teukolsky variables (e.g., via the Chrzanowski-Cohen-Kegeles or Hertz potential approaches), and the observer-tetrad projection carries through unchanged.
-Third, the present construction invites a systematic study of phase relations among weak-field wobble, spacing, and ring modulations, such as \(\Phi_{\rm c-ring}\) in Eq. \eqref{56}, as robust, kernel-level diagnostics independent of source morphology.
-Finally, our appendices provide the algebraic infrastructure for reconstructing \(h_{\mu\nu}\) from gauge-invariant master fields and for evaluating the Born kernel in both asymptotic regimes; these derivations can be adapted to explore higher-order effects without resorting to numerical implementations.
+Several extensions can be pursued within the same analytic setup.
+One may include additional even-parity multipoles, or odd-parity counterparts, by incorporating the corresponding gauge-invariant master fields into the Born kernel; the derivations follow the same steps that lead to Eqs. \eqref{22}, \eqref{28}, and \eqref{36}.
+Although we have focused on Schwarzschild, the strategy can be generalized to slowly rotating backgrounds by treating the spin as a controlled perturbation, replacing the Zerilli sector with its Teukolsky analogue while keeping the observer-plane definitions fixed.
+The present construction also motivates a systematic study of phase relations among weak-field wobble, spacing, and ring modulations, such as \(\Phi_{\rm c-ring}\) in Eq.~\eqref{56}, as kernel-level diagnostics that are insensitive to source morphology.
+Finally, the appendices collect the reconstruction and kernel-evaluation steps used here and can be adapted to higher-order corrections when these remain under analytic control.

-To end, by anchoring all lensing observables to a single time-dependent Born representation and by tracing their weak-to-strong continuity, we have established an analytic, gauge-controlled framework for QNM-driven imaging phenomenology around Schwarzschild black holes.
-The resulting relations among centroid motion, multi-image structure, and photon-ring modulations supply a compact theoretical toolbox that is readily extensible and that clarifies how ringdown physics imprints across the entire screen.
+To end, expressing the deflection and the associated imaging observables in terms of a single time-dependent Born representation makes the weak-to-strong continuity transparent and keeps the gauge control explicit.
+The resulting relations among centroid motion, multi-image structure, and photon-ring modulations clarify how ringdown-scale perturbations enter screen observables around Schwarzschild black holes.